 Fonsi and his brother Chachi were happily grazing near the barn during their lunch hour when we strolled over to say hi.

-Bertram came over to check us out and give a quick hello.
-Hi Bert!
+Bertram came over to check us out – hi Bert!

 About Heartland Farm Sanctuary

 I first learned about Heartland when they were mentioned in VegNews Magazine.
 I immediately jumped on their website, and within in hour I was excitedly emailing them; hopeful with the opportunity to set up a tour.
-The sanctuary is located a little southwest of Madison and it’s the only dedicated farm animal sanctuary in Wisconsin.
-They’re a “non-profit organization who’s mission is to provide care for farm animals in need, nurture people through the human-animal bond, and foster respect and kindness toward animals and each other.”
+The sanctuary is located a little southwest of Madison and it’s also the only dedicated farm animal sanctuary in Wisconsin.
+As stated on their site, they’re a “non-profit organization who’s mission is to provide care for farm animals in need, nurture people through the human-animal bond, and foster respect and kindness toward animals and each other.”
 If you’re ever in the Madison area, I highly recommend making it part of your visit!

 The connection between people and animals is a powerful, beautiful thing.
-Heartland puts heavy emphasis on creating this bond through programs designed to provide meaningful therapeutic activities for vulnerable youth and others.
-(Visit Heartland’s site to learn more about the incredible connections they’re making.)
-It certainly left a lasting impression on us – my daughter continues to talk about the farm and animals everyday, and I haven’t been able to stop thinking about their sweet faces and stories since we left!
+Heartland also puts heavy emphasis on creating this bond through programs designed to provide meaningful therapeutic activities for vulnerable youth and others.
+It certainly left a lasting impression on us – my daughter continues to talk about the farm and animals, and I still think about their sweet faces and stories.

 Thanks to the Farm